Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `totalThroughputLimit`

-Defaults to unlimited.
+Default to unlimited.
 The total throughput limit imposed on this Cosmos DB account (RU/s)

 - Required: No
 - Type: int
+- Default: `-1`

 ## Outputs